Singing It Back

 Whatever we believe about the origins of our creation, whatever is our understanding about a Creator, imagining that we each have music that is ours to sing – a song that is echoed back and forth between us and the “other” perhaps – or between us and one another – whatever our theological orientation, this is worth our pondering.
 Right now, I’m not interested in debating HOW the song got there.
 I’m interested in unearthing the song that IS there, within each one of us.

 Imagine the idea of having a tune that is just our own; a song that lives in our heart and mind that describes us to the world; a song that we sometimes hear the world sing back to us; a song that is there, no matter it be day or night, ready to comfort, sustain, and encourage us.
 Imagine.
 And then ask yourself: What’s your song?
 What does your life echo back to the world?

 I have spent my days stringing and unstringing my instrument while the song I came to sing remains unsung.

 This Nobel-winning, Hindu poet conjured up for us the image of a person who spends more time “doing” tasks than in “being” his or her true self, living out his or her true song.
-Blanchard was reminded of Tagore’s lines when he wrote about the people of East Africa.

-So the question is, do we take time to hear the song?
+Do we take time to hear the song?
 To answer its call?
 To join its chorus?
 For me, churches such as this helps the answer to that question be “yes!”

-Why I thought of you, the congregation, when picking the reading and writing this homily is that in this church, you have the opportunity to provide one another melodies and harmonies, back beats and refrains, as you each continue on the path in life of trying to be faithful to that which stirs most strongly – or sings most loudly – within you.
+You have the opportunity to provide one another melodies and harmonies, back beats and refrains, as you each continue on the path in life of trying to be faithful to that which stirs most strongly – or sings most loudly – within you.